 Removing Artillery Fungus / Shotgun Fungus

 Artillery Fungus, also known as shotgun fungus, is not that common.
-However, if you do happen to find it on your car, you came to the right place.
+However, if you do happen to find it on your car here’s what to do.

-This fungus or mold can be easily confused for tar spots and vice versa.
-The fungus is usually found in wood type mulches and can shoot its spores for up to 20 feet.
+This fungus can be confused for tar spots and vice versa.
+Artillery fungus is usually found in wood type mulches and can shoot its spores for up to 20 feet.